 Don those Hawaiian shirts and skirts and visit Hawaii without leaving the area.
 Tiki Terrace in Des Plaines is the perfect all-weather escape with their hula dancers, lively tropical drinks and island food.
 During the summer, Broken Oar in Barrington holds luau shows.
-Find more ways to bring Hawaii to the area.

 Create your signature scent.